stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 ```

 ::: warning
-Delete is permanent, ArgoStore does not support soft delete out of the box (at least for now)
+Delete is permanent, ArgoStore does not support soft delete out of the box (at least for now).
 :::

 This action when called first time with valid Id will return `204`